Pure-UI/pure/docs/Textarea/autosize.md

 Autosize

-Declare `auto`, `autosize` or `autoresize` to make Textarea resize automatically when content changes.
-Just use the word which is easy enough to remember, both are ok.
+Add `auto`, `autosize` or `autoresize` to make Textarea adjust height automatically to fit the content

 ```html
 <Textarea value="some content..." auto></Textarea>